Current Students

 Undergraduate Institution: University of Kentucky

 Research: My previous research has focused on fetal neurodevelopment in the context of maternal immune activation and the gut microbiome, which have been epidemiologically linked to autistic and schizophrenia-like behavior in offspring.
 I have also performed research on the brain-gut axis, focusing on the impact of dietary fiber on pro-inflammatory microglia in an aged mouse model.
-I currently aim to study more about the mechanisms of neurological disease, specifically Alzheimer's disease, in preclinical models to develop therapeutics that can be brought to the patients' bedside.
+Currently, I study the role of neuroinflammation in Alzheimer's disease, and I hope to better elucidate its mechanism of pathology as well as develop potential therapeutics that can be brought to the patients' bedside.

 Undergraduate Institution: Purdue University

-Research: My undergraduate research focused on utilizing signal processing with the electrocardiogram and electrogastrogram for developing algorithms of autonomic activity tracking and real-time closed loop vagal nerve stimulation.
-Broadly, I am interested in continuing research to further the translational neural engineering field.
+Research: Broadly, I am interested in continuing research to further the translational neural engineering field.
+I work on device development, biosignal processing, and parameter optimization for research into personalized neuromodulatory devices.
+My primary research interest is studying the effects of transcutaneous auricular vagus nerve stimulation in different disease states.
 I hope to learn and grow as a researcher, combining areas of engineering research with treating neurological diseases and disabilities.

 Undergraduate Institution: Cornell University